 Instrumentalists and vocalists are invited to apply to the SICPP Ensemble Program.
-A limited number of performers will be selected to prepare and perform contemporary chamber music under the direction of SICPP artistic director Stephen Drury and the SICPP faculty; selected ensembles will prepare works by Composer-in-Residence Vinko Globokar and be coached in masterclass by the composer.
-Selected ensembles will also perform works by composers enrolled in the SICPP New Works Program which will be performed for Professor Globokar in the New Works Program masterclass on June 24th, and on the final marathon concert on June 25th.
+A limited number of performers will be selected to prepare and perform contemporary chamber music under the direction of SICPP artistic director Stephen Drury and the SICPP faculty; selected ensembles will prepare works by the Composer-in-Residence and be coached in masterclasses.
+Other selected ensembles will also perform works by composers enrolled in the SICPP New Works Program, which will include composition masterclasses led by Faculty and Guests, and a performance on the final marathon concert, known as “the Iditarod.”
 PDFs of music will be mailed out in May; groups formed from the pool of applicants may include members of the Callithumpian Consort who will serve as embedded coaches for their ensembles.
 See a list of chamber repertoire performed on past SICPP Iditarods.

 NEW WORKS PROGRAM

-Composers are invited to submit scores for both mixed ensembles (of no more than 6 players) and piano, vocal, or instrumental solo, to be performed during the June 2016 course.
+Composers are invited to submit scores for both mixed ensembles (of no more than 6 players) and piano, vocal, or instrumental solo, to be rehearsed and performed during course.
 Scores can be of a range of difficulties.
 Composers accepted to the program will participate in daily colloquia, led by Composition faculty Nicholas Vines, where composers will present their works and discuss their process with fellow composers.
 Composers will have their submitted works prepared in close collaboration with SICPP Instrumental Fellows and/or members of the Callithumpian Consort.
-The works will be performed for Composer-in-Residence Vinko Globokar in masterclass, and will also be performed and recorded on the final marathon concert (the SICPP Iditarod) on Saturday, June 25th.
+The works will be performed for the Composer-in-Residence in a masterclass, and will also be performed and recorded on the final marathon concert, known as “the Iditarod.”

-SICPP artistic director Stephen Drury presents six evening concerts of music from the 20th and 21st centuries.
-Concerts will feature the music of Vinko Globokar, with performances by Drury and the Callithumpian Consort, our esteemed guest artist Marilyn Nonken, and members of the SICPP faculty including Scott Deal, Gabriela Diaz, Stuart Gerber, Louis Goldstein, Rane Moore, and Yukiko Takagi.
-All concerts are FREE including SICPP’s crowning event, the infamous Iditarod (the marathon concert given by SICPP fellows featuring works by Globokar, composers enrolled in the New Works Program, and many more.
+Artistic Director Stephen Drury presents six evening concerts of music from the 20th and 21st centuries.
+Concerts will feature the music of the Composer-in-Residence, with performances by Drury and the Callithumpian Consort, our esteemed Guest Artists, and members of the SICPP Faculty.
+All concerts are FREE, including SICPP’s crowning event, the infamous Iditarod — a marathon concert given by SICPP fellows featuring works by the Composer-in-Residence, New Works Program composers, and many more.
 See past Iditarod program lists here.
+Other concerts during the week include the Electronics Workshop Concert on Friday, and weekday lunchtime concerts by the Performance/Ensemble participants.